psiphon/decoder/README.md

 ![mode:on demand only](https://img.shields.io/badge/mode-on%20demand%20only-blue.svg)

+> This integration should only be run in `On Demand Only` mode

 ![image](images/screenshot.png)

-The Polarity string decoder integration can Currently supports decoding of Base64 and URL Encoded strings
+The Polarity string decoder integration supports decoding of Base64 and URL Encoded strings

 ## About Polarity